Dextroz/GDPR-Pwsh/README.md

 # GDPR-Pwsh
 A PowerShell app/function to send GDPR emails; powered by AnyBox.

+Are you tired of sending GDPR emails 📧 asking for organisations to delete your data?
+Then look no further!
+GDPR-Pwsh has got your back! 💪
+Send consistent GDPR emails requesting that organisations remove your data 🗄️

 ## Dependencies

 The function on it's own doesn't require any dependencies.
 However, if you use the app, it requires the [AnyBox](https://github.com/dm3ll3n/AnyBox) module.
 When executing `Show-GdprPwsh`, the function will attempt to install AnyBox for you if it is not present on the host.